KasperMollerHansen/Robot_localization_for_outdoor_application/uwb_sim_docs/README.md

 ### Setup for UWB simulation
-place gazebo folder in your home folder - This contaion world and model parameters
+- place gazebo folder in your home folder - This contaion world and model parameters
+- place

 ### Add model folder to Gazebo
 In  ~/.bashrc insert the following line